godeploy/MCW-Case-Studies/docs/Hybrid identity - Case Study.md

 *Optimizing access control and management of applications and devices*

 1. What features will allow to optimize access control and management of applications and devices to satisfy the following customer requirements?

+**Prepare**

+Directions:

+1. Identify any customer needs that are not addressed with the proposed solution.

+2. Identify the benefits of your solution.

+3. Determine how you will respond to the customer's objections.

 ##  Additional references